Tenuous truce in Gaza as Islamic Jihad, Israel differ on terms

 U.N. mediator Nickolay Mladenov said the Gaza situation remained fragile, tweeting: “All must show maximum restraint and do their part to prevent bloodshed.
 The Middle East does not need more wars.”

-Reporting by Nidal al-Mughrabi; Writing by Dan Williams; Editing by Gareth Jones
+Reporting by Nidal al-Mughrabi; Additional reporting by Maayan Lubell; Writing by Dan Williams; Editing by Gareth Jones and Alex Richardson